 We replaced high carbohydrate breakfasts (cereal and bake goods) with higher protein (eggs and meat).
 He isn’t the biggest fan of eggs and meat every morning, so we started slowly and starting switching breakfasts up every few days.
 The biggest change in his diet was dinner.
 Luckily, he doesn’t mind meat but then again eating meat every night wasn’t his favorite thing either.

 We have had to be creative with adding protein in our diet.
 He likes the protein shake mix from Costco with peanut butter.
 (We almost have it similar to taste like the Peanut Butter Moo’d smoothie from Jamba Juice).
 Stocking our fridge with Gogurt and string cheese has also been a nice change from once having a pantry full of Hostess cupcakes and chips.
 Of course, we still have carbs in our meals, but our focus is to always have one thing high in protein at every meal.

 We believe that changing our meals to focus on more protein has been a big help for my son and the whole family being at ease.
 Of course, there is not one magic solution to decreasing anxiety, but the combination of having a protein focused diet with the four other techniques have made a world of difference.

 We will discuss the remaining 4 ways we helped our son decrease his anxiety at our special workshop next workshop on Thursday, April 26.
 Our goal is to help you make the changes you need to teach your child to cope with their anxiety.
 We hope to see you there.

-If you can’t make it, we offer a free consultation to discuss your individual situation and help you decide if we are the right fit for you or your child.
+If you missed the workshop, we offer a free consultation to discuss your individual situation and help you decide if we are the right fit for you or your child.
 Please call 801-855-7999 or schedule your appointment online.